Get,

 China et al. have reported that the flowers of bananas might have antioxidant properties and may help in reducing oxidative stress.
 It might neutralise the free radicals by protecting the cells and tissues of the body from damage.
 This possible antioxidant activity of the banana flower might render its potential against various conditions caused due to oxidative stress like diabetes and cancer.
 However, more research is required to prove its possible effects.2

-2. Potential uses of banana flower for cancer
+2. Potential Uses of Banana Flower for Cancer

 Researchers found that the banana flower extract might have a potential activity that inhibits the proliferation of cancer cells.
 It might also be a safer alternative for the further development of an anticancer drug.
 However, further animal and human studies are required to ascertain such claims.
 Moreover, a serious condition like cancer must and should be diagnosed and properly treated by a qualified doctor.
 Therefore, ensure that you consult a doctor.2

-3. Potential uses of banana flower for diabetes
+3. Potential Uses of Banana Flower for Diabetes

 In a study conducted by Pari and Uma-Maheshwari, it was seen that the banana flower extract might have the potential to decrease blood glucose levels.
 It may also help in reducing the level of glycated haemoglobin (glucose attached haemoglobin), which is used as a measure of glucose control over a few months.
-Therefore, the banana flower might be helpful for diabetes and more studies are required to claim these properties.
+Therefore, the banana flower might be helpful for diabetes, and more studies are required to claim these properties.
 Moreover, a serious condition like diabetes must be properly diagnosed and treated by a doctor; kindly consult a doctor and do not self-medicate.2

-4. Potential uses of banana flower for haemoglobin
+4. Potential Uses of Banana Flower for Haemoglobin

 Haemoglobin is an iron-containing protein that is present in the blood and helps in the transportation of oxygen to cells.
-It was seen in several studies that the banana flower is a rich source of iron and fibre which might help raise the haemoglobin level in the blood.
-Further studies are required to confirm the raise in haemoglobin levels due to the banana flower.1 In case of less haemoglobin content, consult your doctor and don’t self-medicate.
+It was seen in several studies that the banana flower is a rich source of iron and fiber which might help raise the haemoglobin level in the blood.
+Further studies are required to confirm the rise in haemoglobin levels due to the banana flower.1 In case of less haemoglobin content, consult your doctor and don’t self-medicate.

-5. Potential uses of banana flower for cholesterol
+5. Potential Uses of Banana Flower for Cholesterol

 Liyanage et al. found that the banana flower might have a potential hypocholestrolaemic effect (blood cholesterol-lowering).
 This effect might be exhibited by it, due to the presence of unsaturated fatty acids, saponins, flavonoids, vitamin E and dietary fibre.
 These substances might also help in protecting the liver from damage and safeguarding it.
 However, more studies are needed to prove these effects.1